Wimbledon school crash: Investigations

 The crash was not considered to be terror-related.
-The driver, a 46-year-old woman from Wimbledon, was hospitalised with a non-life threatening condition.
-She was arrested and bailed on suspicion of causing death by dangerous driving.
+The driver was taken to hospital with a non-life threatening condition.
+The driver was later arrested and bailed on suspicion of causing death by dangerous driving.

 On 12 July, inquests into the two girls' deaths were adjourned at Inner West London Coroner's Court.
-On 20 July, the driver was rebailed until late September 2023.
-On 23 September, she was rebailed until January 2024.
+On 20 July the driver was rebailed until late September 2023, and was subsequently rebailed until January 2024.

 In November 2023, Moore Barlow, a law firm supporting twenty families affected by the crash, publicly questioned the delay in the case.
 The parents of the second girl who died spoke to BBC London.
 On 31 December, in an interview article with The Times, the parents released a photo of the mother and daughter taken moments before the crash.

-On 1 February 2024, the driver was released pending investigation.
+In February 2024, the driver was released pending investigation.
 The lawyer representing the families criticised the decision as providing "no time scale" to the investigation's conclusion, calling on a "new protocol… where investigations by the police should be carried out expeditiously".
 The parents of the first girl spoke to Vanessa Feltz on TalkTV, expressing their lack of confidence in the Metropolitan Police and criticising the delay in the investigation.
 They released a video of the girl playing The Entertainer on the piano at the school concert preceding the crash.
 The Met confirmed the delay was due to a lack of specialist investigators.